ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Access

-Access to a team is controlled using Office 365 groups located in Azure AD.
+Access to a team is controlled using Microsoft 365 groups located in Azure AD.

 When a Team is created, an Office 365 group will be created.
 Owners of the group are delegated to perform administrative actions across the team, while members can participate in the team but not undertake any administrative actions.